Efreak/PixelVision/README.md

 If you have problems with it, the *first* thing you need to do before contacting Pulseh is to see if the problems occur in his version of the skin; you can do this by making sure my extra tweak is disabled.
 Regarding the changes to the skin that I made: The only files I personally changed were `settings.ini` and `resource\styles\tweaks\fs_efreak_tweaks.styles`; the rest of the skin is stock.

 If you'd like to give me a fix for some problem with my tweaks, feel free to submit a pull request.
-Include an explanation of what the changes are.
+Include an explanation of what the changes are, and please make sure that the fixes are for a problem with my tweaks--test without my tweaks enabled before you submit to me.

 I'm also happy to include your own tweaks here if you're too lazy to keep up to date.
 Add a tweak definition to *settings.ini* like I did, leave it disabled, and commit it.
 Now use the command `git update-index --assume-unchanged settings.ini` like I did to keep your working *settings.ini* changes from appearing in the git repo.